Trust account framework

 Security of payment in the building and construction industry is a priority for the Queensland Government.
 A review of Project Bank Accounts (PBA) by the independent Building Industry Fairness Reforms Implementation and Evaluation Panel recommended a simplified model.

-The new trust account framework commenced on 1 March 2021 and replaces the PBA framework.
+The new trust account framework commenced on 1 March 2021 replacing the PBA framework.

 - One project trust account to be established for each eligible contract